zhangchl007/openshift-fluentd-to-kafka/README.md

 docker build -t registry.access.redhat.com/openshift3/logging-fluentd:kafka
 ```

-The new images can be deployed with ds once the customized fluentd images had been finished
+The new images can be deployed with ds logging-fluentd once the customized fluentd images had been built

 oc edit ds logging-fluentd

 Add a new line ,then add the new items with key:value into fluentd configmap